PowerShell/JEA/JEA Guide.md

-# Just Enough Administration (JEA) Infrastructure: An Introduction v0.4
+# Just Enough Administration (JEA) Infrastructure: An Introduction
-By John Slack
-(port to Markdown by Steve Lee)

 ## Table of Contents
 After reading this document, you should be able to author, deploy, use, maintain, and audit a Just Enough Administration (JEA) deployment on Windows Server 2016 PP1.
 Here are the topics we will cover: